oyren/notes/iota_headless_node.md

 # A guide to:
 Run a headless IOTA node on a Debian based VPS as a systemd service.

+(For more detailed instructions on setting up a VPS with Digital Ocean see: https://knarz.github.io/notes/iota-node-do/)

-# Prerequisites
+# Requirements
 - VPS server with Debian based OS, eg Ubunutu (required for this guide)
 - 2GB of Ram minimum , 4GB of ram recommended
 - 10GB of free disk space (ssd preferred).
+- Static IP (Most VPS service include static IP)

 # Setup
 ## Installation of required software